-We’ve seen founders investing £50–100k on apps that were just used by a few friends, and I can guarantee they didn’t have fun when they went back to a day job, with a lower seniority and salary, and much less money in the bank.
-What if they had realised that their idea was flawed in few days without spending anything or writing a single line of code?
+We’ve seen founders investing £50–100k on apps that were just used by a few friends, and we can guarantee they didn’t have fun when they went back to a day job, with a lower seniority and salary, and much less money in the bank.
+What if they had realised that their idea was flawed in a few days without spending anything or writing a single line of code?

 Developing a technical prototype too soon

 A variant of jumping into build mode is developing a prototype too soon.
 This is when a founder creates something to prove they can do it, before they do it.
 It’s very common especially among large companies or tech founders.

 This translates into “I’ve had this idea, I have technical skills/an infrastructure or a budget available, so I’ll build it to see if it’s feasible or not”.
 This seems like a good plan on paper.
 In fact, it’s advisable to check whether we are able to deliver something or not before promising and selling it.